 Here in Chagford, surrounded by woodland and moorland, by rain-soaked hills and fields full of flowers and sheep, we tend to live half-a-step removed from the pace and preoccupations of modern life.
 Time itself moves differently.
 The lanes to the village are winding and narrow, slowing cars down as they make the approach, or stopping them altogether when sheep, cows or ponies are crowding the road.
 Village shops are small, service leisurely as neighbors chitchat over the counters (while city folk check their watches impatiently).
 Internet and mobile phone services don't always work here, and the rest of the world can seem very far away....

 But it's not, of course.
 And when bad news comes relentlessly, as it has this past month, it reaches us here in Brigadoon too.
 And it has been relentless.
-The shootings in Orlando.
-The shooting in Yorkshire.
+The mass shooting of gay citizens in Orlando.
+The assassination of Labour MP Jo Cox in Yorkshire.
 The bombing in Turkey.
 The EU Refendum.
 The smoldering racism encouraged by self-serving figures like Trump, Farage, and Le Pen.
 So many people shouting.
 So few people listening.
 And the polar ice caps quietly melting away all the while.

 I keep "going to ground," and I mean that literally: going out to the woods to find solace and strength, to find calm and clarity.
 In such times, I believe, we need art more than ever.
 So I turn to nature, and I turn to stories, for guidance.
 For insight.
 For healing.